hrudham/Selectioner/readme.md

 	- You'll probably want to edit this to suit your website's look and feel.

 See the [demo](demo/index.html) page for a more in-depth examples.

+### What features it has

+- The pop-up always attempts to make sure it appears on the screen; it will try (but not guarantee) not to cause any overflow.
+- It stays in sync with it's underlying element and preserves element IDs, so the correct information is sent when a POST occurs.

 ### Single-select